Azure/iot-edge-v1/.github/ISSUE_TEMPLATE.md

 # Need Support?
 * Have a feature request for SDKs?
 Please post it on [User Voice](https://feedback.azure.com/forums/907045-azure-iot-edge) to help us prioritize.
 * Have a technical question?
 Ask on [Stack Overflow](https://stackoverflow.com/questions/tagged/azure-iot-edge) with tag "azure-iot-edge".
+* Need Support?
+Every customer with an active Azure subscription has access to [support](https://docs.microsoft.com/en-us/azure/azure-supportability/how-to-create-azure-support-request) with guaranteed response time.
+Consider submitting a ticket and get assistance from Microsoft support team

 Please first tell us a little bit about the environment you're running:
 -->